-Turn the key switch to the ON position.
+4. Turn the key switch to the ON position.
 Raise the attachments.

-Move the directional control forward/reverse switch to the direction of travel.
+Move the directional control lever to the desired direction of travel.

-5. Release the service brake pedal.
+6. Release the service brake pedal.

-- 6. Step on the acceleration pedal lightly and release it to release the parking brake. - Push down on the accelerator pedal to obtain the desired travel speed.
-Release the pedal to decrease travel speed. - To change the lift truck direction of travel, electrical braking(plugging) can be used to slow or stop the lift truck.
+- Push down on the accelerator pedal to obtain the desired travel speed.
+Release the pedal to decrease travel speed. - 8.
+To change the lift truck direction of travel, electrical braking(plugging) can be used to slow or stop the lift truck.